AtharvaM25/LLM-Model/README.md

 # A domain specific (Harry-Potter series) chatbot
-This project is similar to a chatbot that gives vague answer from the dataset.
+This project works like a chatbot that gives vague or generic replies based on the data it was trained on.